 The following plan has been devised to support the key actions and deliverables to be reported to NHSI over a 12 month period.
-It is aligned to the overall aims of the Trust Workforce Strategy, and Clinical Strategies

-Progress against the Action plan will be monitored and reported through CDT-W.

-Points for discussion and implementation will be taken to Business Delivery Group and Safer Care Group.
+It is aligned to the overall aims of the Trust Workforce Strategy, and Clinical Strategies Progress against the Action plan will be monitored and reported through CDT-W. Points for discussion and implementation will be taken to Business Delivery Group and Safer Care Group.
 Relevant updates will be provided to Trust wide Staff Side and Management Forum and Local Negotiating Committee.

 Aim Primary Driver Enabler Actions KPI/Measure Person(s) responsible for delivery Progress to Date Risks/Mitigat ion Date for completion We will lead and support staff to work safely and deliver high quality care for all Reduce vacancies across the Trust Improving Exit Data to understand why staff leave and put in place actions to support staff to stay Triangulate exit data with staff survey and FFT.
 Offer opportunity to discuss reasons for leaving via a more in depth and supportive discussion.
-Increase returns on exit questionnaire/data to at least 50% in period April 2018- April 2019 Reduction in turnover for some staff groups (additional clinical services by 1%) Claire Vesey, Vida Morris Proposal to 'overhaul' exit process to BDG on 19.10.18 Reporting moved to WFP Team.
+Increase returns on exit questionnaire/data to at least 50% in period April 2018- April 2019 Reduction in turnover for some staff groups (additional clinical services of 1%) Claire Vesey, Vida Morris Rioposal to overhaul' exit process to BDG on 19.10.18 Reporting moved to WFP Team.
 Quarterly updates to CDT-W and Localities (next due Nov 2018.
 Failure to improve number of responses - our work will be driven by the responses we receive/we have enough data to begin making changes Ongoing until April 2019

 Aim Primary Driver Enabler Actions KPI/Measure Person(s) responsible for delivery Progress to Date Risks/Mitigat ion Date for completion Develop Alumni Association of leavers - keeping in touch with leavers via NTW news updates/vacancy bulletins Capture through recruitment process the number of successful applicants returning to NTW.
 Communicatio ns Team and workforce lead Proposal for next stage development included in new exit process - workforce lead to be identified.
-Commence October 2018 and ongoing Develop 'stay interviews' and 'itchy feet interviews' to better understand how we can encourage staff to stay - pilot across nursing and additional clinical services Reduce turnover relating to voluntary resignation across Nursing & additional clinical from 11% to 9.5% over 12 month period Claire Vesey and Corinna Thompson 'Itchy feet' interviews on hold.
-Draft 'Stay' managers toolkit prepared.
-Awaiting comments and a date to take to BDG.
-Commence October 2018 We will educate and equip staff with the necessary knowledge and skills to do their job Career Management CPD and appraisal process Develop and pilot 'internal move' process Reduction in turnover relating to voluntary resignation across Nursing & additional clinical from 11% to 9.5% Professional Leads/ Associate Nurse Directors Work currently being undertaken to develop internal processes following review of centralised Need to ensure robust induction and training has taken place.
+'Itchy feet' interviews on hold.
+KTUST Commence October 2018 and ongoing Develop 'stay interviews' and 'itchy feet interviews' to better understand how we can encourage staff to stay - pilot across nursing and additional clinical services Reduce turnover relating to voluntary resignation across Nursing & additional clinical from 11% to 9.5% over 12 month period Claire Vesey and Corinna Thompson Draft 'Stay' Commence October 2018 We will educate and equip staff with the necessary knowledge and skills to do their job Career Management CPD and appraisal process Develop and pilot 'internal move' process Reduction in turnover relating to voluntally resignation across Nursing & additional clinical from 11% to 9.5% Professional Leads/ Associate Nurse Directors Work currently being undertaken to develop internal processes following review of centralised Need to ensure robust induction and training has taken place.

-Aim Primary Driver Enabler Actions KPI/Measure Person(s) responsible for delivery Progress to Date Risks/Mitigat ion Date for completion Implement taster sessions across all services Pilot use of rotational posts over 12 month period recruitment process Need to ensure skill mix is maintained and not depleted in certain services Support prospective retirees to 'wind down' whilst creating attractive roles to return to Reduce sickness across age groups 50+ years by 1% over 12 month period (6.76 % to 5.76%) Associate Nurse Directors/ Group Workforce Leads Sickness levels and strategies being reviewed across all groups.
-Management of Sickness Absence and Retire and Return policy being reviewed via BDG.
-Carter work is addressing flexible working through staff engagement and data analysis.
-Flexible retirement policy to go to consultation in Nov 2018 Staff 50+ reporting increased sickness due to stress, musculoskele tal/ Role redesign review as part of workforce plans and staff survey actions.
+Aim Primary Driver Enabler Actions KPI/Measure Person(s) responsible for delivery Progress to Date Risks/Mitigat ion Date for completion Implement taster sessions across all services Pilot use of rotational posts over 12 month period recruitment process Need to ensure skill mix is maintained and not depleted in certain services Support prospective retirees to 'wind down' whilst creating attractive roles to return to Reduce sickness across age groups 50+ years by 1% over 12 month period (6.76 % to 5.76%) Associate Nurse Directors/ Group Workforce Leads Sidenessieversanu Staff 50+ reporting increased sickness due to stress, musculoskele tal/ Role redesign review as part of workforce plans and staff survey actions.
 Ongoing